fcelda/nsec5-draft/nsec5.md

     *.a.example.org.
 TXT "wildcard record"

+Notice the delegation to an unsigned zone d.example.org served by ns1.d.example.org.
+(Note: if the d.example.org zone was signed, then the example.org zone have a DS record for d.example.org.)

 Next we present example responses.
 All cryptographic values are shortened as indicated by "..." and ADDITIONAL sections have been removed.